reedlevinson/home/logistics/systems.md

 ## 'screen' Terminal multiplexer

-When you open a Terminal window and ssh to `plank`, you get one window, one shell.
+When you open a Terminal window and ssh to `plink`, you get one window, one shell.
 Sometimes you want (or need) multiple windows, and sometimes your connection breaks and you lose everything you were doing.
 The program called [screen](https://www.gnu.org/software/screen/) can help!
-With `screen` you can have multiple terminal sessions running on `plank` and if you have to disconnect for some reason (e.g., to eat or sleep) when you return those `screen ` sessions will be right where you left them.
+With `screen` you can have multiple terminal sessions running on `plink` and if you have to disconnect for some reason (e.g., to eat or sleep) when you return those `screen ` sessions will be right where you left them.
 This is _really_ handy for man pages, debugging, and more, especially when working remotely!

 Thayer Computing Services supports `screen`: read more about it [here](https://kb.thayer.dartmouth.edu/article/361-linux-services), under the heading for *Long-running processes*; ignore all the aspects about `krenew`.
-Here's another [tutorial](https://www.geeksforgeeks.org/screen-command-in-linux-with-examples/) about screen; ignore the installation instructions, because it's already installed on plank.
+Here's another [tutorial](https://www.geeksforgeeks.org/screen-command-in-linux-with-examples/) about screen; ignore the installation instructions, because it's already installed on plink.

 > One catch: if you are an emacs user, screen's use of CTRL-a as a command prefix (e.g., to detach the screen) can be irritating... because emacs uses CTRL-a to move cursor to beginning of line.
 > It may be possible to configure `screen` to bind a different character as a command prefix.